Chicken Pox Vaccinations

 How much does the chickenpox vaccine cost?

-The chickenpox vaccine costs £89.99 per dose at Your Doctor clinics, and two doses are required.
+The chickenpox vaccine costs £95 per dose at Your Doctor clinics, and two doses (not less than a month apart) are required.
 Your Doctor members receive a discount on vaccinations.

-Chickenpox Vaccinations are available now, at either of our two clinics:
+Chickenpox Vaccinations are available at both of our clinics: